observability-lab-cse/observability-lab-workshop/04-custom-metrics/README.md

 </details>

-## 🖼️ Visualizing custom metrics
+## 👀 Find your custom metrics

-Now that we defined our custom metrics, let's try to visualize them.
+Now that we defined our custom metrics, let's find them in the Azure Portal and see the fruits of our work!

 Go to Application Insights and select the **Metrics** section.
-You can find your custom metric telemetry as both a log-based and custom metric.
+You can find your custom metric called `device-updates` as both a log-based and custom metric.

 Select the `device-updates` metric and adjust the aggregation and time span and see how the generated graph changes.

 <details markdown="1">
 <summary>Click here to see the graph showing device updates 📈 </summary>